kwokcb/glTF_MaterialX/README.md

 The supported targets are:
  * glTF version [2.0.1](https://registry.khronos.org/glTF/specs/2.0/glTF-2.0.html)
 * Corresponding MaterialX version which supports this.
-The minimal target release is [1.38.6.](https://github.com/AcademySoftwareFoundation/MaterialX/releases/tag/v1.38.6).
+The current target release is [1.38.8.](https://github.com/AcademySoftwareFoundation/MaterialX/releases/tag/v1.38.8).

 Any future specification changes will go into MaterialX core as noted by issues logged [here](https://github.com/AcademySoftwareFoundation/MaterialX/issues)